Running Batch Workloads with AWS Lambda: When It Works and When It Doesn't

 • Workload is event-driven or unpredictable

-• Memory requirements < 10 GB
+• Memory requirements under 10 GB

 • No GPU or specialized hardware needed